selimhamidou/selimhamidou.github.io/_posts/2023-06-07-I_have_developed_a_What-is-this-song_by_simply_integrating_Salesforce_And_Spotify.markdown

 ---
 layout: post
-title: "I've developed a What is playing on Spotify LWC by integrating Spotify on Salesforce"
+title: "I've integrated Spotify with Salesforce to know what song is currently playing."
 date: 2023-06-06 08:49:26 +0300
 categories: jekyll update
 ---